tanmayforgit/decider/README.md

 Next we will have a look at operation class decider:operation will generate operation class in app/decider_operations/{workflow_name}/ directory which will automatically be initialized with operation_context that you created in decider service class and result object when you call the 'call' method on service class.

 By default decider will first call to_fail? method of a operation class.
 If this method returns true, decider will call perform_failure and next operation will be after_failure operation configured in database.
-If this method returns true, decider will call perform method and next operation will be after_success operation configured in database.
+If this method returns false, decider will call perform method and next operation will be after_success operation configured in database.
+Decider will stop when there is no operation to run.

 ## Sample

-Contribution directions go here.
+You can find a sample multitenant application here.
 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).